mido/mido/README.rst

   * convenient message objects.

-  * supports PortMidi, rtmidi and pygame.
+  * supports PortMidi, RtMidi and Pygame.
 New backends can be easily written and used with Mido.

   * full support for MIDI files (read, write, create and play) with